janowak/js_overview/README.md

 ### Truthy & Falsy

 Everything in js is an expression so it needs to return something.
-If used in if statements values are coersed to true/false concept e.g.
+If used in if statements values are coersed to true/false e.g.

 * "" (empty string)
 * 0, -0, NaN (invalid number)